-E. Cash and Cash Equivalents - In addition to cash on deposit with private bank accounts, petty cash, and undeposited receipts, this classification includes short-term investments with the State Treasurer's Cash and Investment Pool (a governmental external investment pool).
+E. Cash and Cash Equivalents - In addition to cash on deposit with private bank accounts, petty cash, and undeposited receipts, this classification includes savings accounts and money market accounts.

-F. Investments - This classification includes equity investments, and money market funds, held by the College.
-Except for money market funds, these investments are reported at fair value for year-end financial reporting purposes.
+F. Investments - This classification includes mutual funds and money market funds.
+Mutual funds are reported at fair value for year-end financial reporting purposes.
 Fair value is the amount at which an investment could be exchanged between two willing parties.
 Fair value for financial reporting purposes is based on quoted market prices.
 The net increase (decrease) in the fair value of investments is recognized as a part of investment income.